Han00127/Prot-Sequence-generation/README.md

 ```
 Run the code above.
 In this experiment, LMDesign3 trains only structure adapter.

-I strongly recommend to use parallel execution just adds & in the scripts.
+I strongly recommend to use parallel execution just add "&" in the scripts.
 This is because the trainable weights are relatively small.
 To maximize utilization of GPU, please process_train1 & process_train2.
 For the details of it, please refer to "./scripts/lmdesign.sh

 If you struggle with reproducing on my code,  please contact me via email (구일kthan 엣 gmail.com).
 Or any verification or feedback on my code will be welcome :)